 Effective Date of Policy:

 - Any resident bringing visitors/guests to campus shall be responsible for making the alcohol policies known to their visitors/guests.
-Every visitor/guest is subject to college rules and regulations.
+Every visitor/guest is subject to university rules and regulations.
 It is the responsibility of residents as hosts to monitor and accept responsibility for the behavior of their visitors/guests.
 Visitors/Guests of residents are not permitted to bring alcohol onto campus.

 - Alcohol is not permitted in any apartment/suite where no students over the age of 21 reside.

 - Students over the age of 21 are responsible for keeping alcohol out of the hands of minors.

 - Kegs, taps, beer balls, and other common sources of alcohol are not permitted.
 The possession of any implement which can be used to irresponsibly ingest alcohol is prohibited.
 This includes, but is not limited to, funnels, beer/water bongs, etc. Drinking games and drinking game devices, (e.g., beer pong tables), are also not permitted.

 - Students who are of legal drinking age and who are in possession of alcohol or are present where alcohol is being consumed must provide proof of age when asked by any university official including Resident Assistants.
 If proof of age is not provided, students will be asked to dispose of the alcohol and follow-up will occur per the University’s Code of Conduct.